ivelten/FSharp.Data.AgensGraph.Samples/README.md

 val it : unit = ()
 ```

+### UpsertVertex issues

-5. UpsertVertex key mapping function needs to be passed as a lambda inside the function call.
+UpsertVertex key mapping function needs to be passed as a lambda inside the function call.
 Any other way to do this (external function) will not work, even with `ReflectedDefinition` attribute.
 For example, this will not work:

 ```fsharp
 let getKey (e : Employee) = e.EmployeeId